 Alessio Buccino sucessfully defended his PhD

 In his thesis, Alessio seeks to look at ways to interpret the measurements of brain activity.
-During his PhD Alessio has published an impressive 7 papers.
-He is also nominated for His Majesty the King's Gold Medal which is awarded to an outstanding younger researcher for scientific work at the University of Oslo.
+During his PhD, Alessio has published an impressive seven papers.
+He is also nominated for His Majesty the King's Gold Medal, which is awarded to an outstanding younger researcher for scientific work at the University of Oslo.
 The work must be recognized as an effective contribution to the field's research literature.

-Prior to the defense, at 10.15, Alessio Buccino will present his trial lecture “Investigating activity of neuronal populations in vivo: challenges and opportunities for combining electrophysiology with other modalities”
+Before the defense, Alessio Buccino presented his trial lecture, "Investigating activity of neuronal populations in vivo: challenges and opportunities for combining electrophysiology with other modalities."